marcodeangelis/stochastic-area-metric/README.md

 #  [25.87538462 11.81230769]]
 ```

+In summary, when samples are tabular, the area metric will assign the first dimension to a *repetitions* dimension.
+For example, an array of shape `(13,3,2)` like the one above for `Z`, will be seen as a tabular data set with `13` repetitions and dimension `(3,2)`.

 <!-- Given two datasets `x` and `y` the universal parser `dataseries` will cast an array-like numeric data structure into an object called `DataSeries` that the library uses.
 The parser `dataseries` will make sure that `x` is of numeric type and can be seen as a sample.
 The first dimension of the array-like structure `x` will be interpreted as the 'repetitions' dimension; the remaining dimensions will constitute the dimension of the sample. -->

 # Data mixtures
-A data mixture is a collection of compatible dataseries (same dimension) but carrying different lengths.
-For example, `X` and `Y` in any of the previous examples are two compatible dataseries with a different number of repetitions.
+A data mixture is a collection of compatible data series (same dimension) but carrying different lengths.
+For example, `X` and `Y` in any of the previous examples are two compatible data series with a different number of repetitions.
 In the last example:

 ```python
 len(X_ds)